leon4rd/test/README.md

-## What do you call a group of killer whales playing instruments?
-An Orca-stra.
+## What do you get when you cross a rabbit with a water hose?
+Hare spray.